 Tips for Waterfalls in NC:

 - Wear shoes with good traction and deep tread.
-Hiking boots are ideal.
+Hiking boots or water shoes are ideal.
 Areas around Waterfalls are often wet and slick.

 - Don’t assume you can swim.
-So falls allow swimming and wading below the falls, while others do not.
+Some falls allow swimming and wading below the falls, while others do not.
 Make sure you understand the rules to avoid a fine.

 - Do a little location research before you visit.
 Many of the waterfalls require a bit of hiking, and know the trails and their locations really help.